Bankruptcy Lawyer Manchester, CT

 Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 (BAPCPA)

 If you are considering bankruptcy, it is important to understand the legal ramifications, particularly of the BAPCPA.
-The BAPCPA was passed in 2005, and its requirements pose a challenge for all debtors, but especially for those who attempt to file a less-than-honest bankruptcy petition.
+The BAPCPA was passed in 2005.
+Its requirements pose a challenge for all debtors, but especially for those who attempt to file a less-than-honest bankruptcy petition.
 Among its requirements is the emphasis it places on a debtor to fully and completely disclose all of his or her assets when filing.
 If a debtor fails to list an asset on their bankruptcy schedule, they take the chance of facing serious repercussions in bankruptcy court.

 The Importance of Having Legal Counsel During the Bankruptcy Process